 In 2013, the Supreme Court reversed key voting rights protections that had been in place for decades in the case of Shelby County v.
 Holder.
-The Court ruled that the Voting Rights Act (VRA) formula for determining which jurisdictions would have to clear their election law changes with the federal government was based on old data and was therefore unconstitutional.
+The Court ruled that the Voting Rights Act formula for determining which jurisdictions had to clear their election law changes with the federal government was based on old data and was therefore unconstitutional.

-The League immediately acted in urging Congress to repair and restore the effectiveness of the VRA.
-This work continued into 2015 and 2016, with active participation from state and local Leagues in targeted districts backing up the LWVUS lobbying efforts to enact a new Voting Rights Advancement Act, restoring key elements of the VRA while extending new protections nationwide.
+The League immediately acted, urging Congress to repair and restore the effectiveness of the VRA.
+This work continued into 2015 and 2016, with active participation from state and local Leagues in target districts backing up the LWVUS lobbying efforts to enact a new Voting Rights Advancement Act, restoring key elements of the VRA while extending new protections nationwide.

-Also, in the 2010s, Leagues worked in their state legislatures with other concerned organizations forbills to re-enfranchise former felons, believing that excessive disenfranchisement undermines voting rights as well as reintegration into the community.
-In 2018, Leagues were successful in working with a broad coalition of individuals and organizations to re-enfranchise 1.4 million former felons.
+Also, in the 2010s, Leagues worked in their state legislatures with other concerned organizations for bills to reenfranchise formerly incarcerated individuals, believing that excessive disenfranchisement undermines voting rights as well as reintegration into the community.
+In 2018, Leagues were successful in working with a broad coalition of individuals and organizations to re-enfranchise 1.4 million formerly incarcerated individuals.
 This success is paving the way for similar efforts in Leagues across the country.

-In 2017-2018 the League actively opposed the creation of the Pence-Kobach Election 'Integrity' Commission.
-The Commission was created by President Trump to address the so-called voter fraud in the 2016 election.
+In 2017 - 2018 the League actively opposed the creation of the Pence-Kobach Election "Integrity" Commission.
+President Trump created the commission to address the so-called voter fraud in the 2016 election.
 The League opposed moves by the commission to collect voter registration data from all 50 states and create a national database of registration names because of voter data privacy issues.
 State Leagues across the country spoke with their chief election officials about the concerns over data privacy and some filed letters of intent or lawsuits with their officials over the state's intent to share data.
 LWVUS worked with civil rights groups at the federal level to participate in civil disobedience events and collect and deliver comments to the commission from League members and activists around the country.
-The Commission met twice but was unable to justify the unfounded claims of voter fraud in the 2016 election.
-The Commission disbanded in spring of 2018.
+The commission met twice but was unable to justify the unfounded claims of voter fraud in the 2016 election and disbanded in spring of 2018.